dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 and how to use its objects to manipulate the elements on a page.

 <a href="dart-icore-apis/index.html">The `dart.core` Library</a>
-contains classes for basic functionality such as strings, numbers, Math and more.
+contains classes for basic capability such as strings, numbers, Math and more.

 <a href="dart-html-apis/index.html">The `dart.html` Library</a>